newatoms/beta/_private/pitches/stby.md

 ### Method

-We interview a family member or partner of a employee about what they think STBY is doing and why they think individual employees are good at what they do.
+We interview a family member or partner of an employee about what they think STBY is doing and why they think individual employees are good at what they do.

 ### Outcome